Safety Car Seat Training

 • Pinch test – if you can pinch the strap, it’s too loose.

-• Rear-facing Car Seat YES test handout
+• Rear-facing Car Seat handout

 Stage 2: Forward-Facing Car Seats